$ oc get nns

 $ oc apply -f <br1-eth1-policy.yaml> (1)

-• All related network configurations should be specified in a single policy.
+Consider specifying all related network configurations in a single policy.

-When a node restarts, the Kubernetes NMState Operator cannot control the order in which policies are applied.
-Therefore, the Kubernetes NMState Operator might apply interdependent policies in a sequence that results in a degraded network object.
+When a node restarts, the Kubernetes NMState Operator cannot control the order that it applies policies to nodes.
+The Kubernetes NMState Operator might apply interdependent policies in a sequence that results in a degraded network object.

 The following YAML file is an example of a manifest for a Linux bridge interface.
 It includes samples values that you must replace with your own information.